-Insurance can often feel like an uphill battle, but vehicle telematics are a tool growing in prevalence in the insurance world and for good reason.
+Insurance can often feel like an uphill battle, but vehicle telematics is a tool growing in prevalence in the insurance world and for good reason.

 In this blog we’ll look at what telematics is and how they can increase the safety of road users, offering increased peace of mind to insurers and a better premium for drivers.